jackw01/scanlight/big.md

 <sup>2</sup>big scanlight's diffuser panel is inside a 108x134mm, 1.5mm deep recess in the diffuser bezel, designed to accept masks and film carriers for Negative Supply 4x5" light sources.
 Check dimensions of accessories you plan to use before buying.
 </small><br /><br />

-Original article on scanning film with narrowband light: *[A Better Light Source For Scanning Color Negative Film](./README.md)*.
+Original article on scanning film with narrowband light (with sample scans): *[A Better Light Source For Scanning Color Negative Film](./README.md)*.

 ## instructions